JustAnyones/Plugin-creator-website/docs/docs/draft-types/swat.md

 Whether the building will connect to normal power lines and high voltage ones.

+**By default**, the value will be false.

 ### supports shoreline
 ::: type: boolean

+If set to false the building cannot be built if there is coast under it.

+**By default**, the value will be true.

 ### supports slope
 ::: type: boolean

+Determines whether this building handles slopes on it's own (graphically).
+Enabling this will not draw the concrete blocks under the building.
+Usually only recommended for decorations and in combination with [draw ground](#draw_ground) attribute set to true.

+**By default**, the value will be false.

 ### supports terrain
 ::: type: boolean

+Indicates whether this building can be placed on terrain in general (if not the building will only be placeable on flat areas).

+**By default**, the value will be true.

 ### template
 ::: type: string